adkelley/javascript-to-purescript/tut01/README.md

 ## Navigation
 [Previous <--](https://github.com/adkelley/javascript-to-purescript) **Tutorials** [-->  Next](https://github.com/adkelley/javascript-to-purescript/tree/master/tut02)

 You may find that the README for the next tutorial is still under construction.
 Regardless, eager beavers are encouraged to look ahead.
-You'll find that all the of code samples from Brian's [videos](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) have been ported to PureScript already.
-But I reserve the right to amend them as I draft the accompanying tutorial markdown.
+Most of the code samples from Brian's [videos](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) have been ported to PureScript already.
+But I reserve the right to amend them as I write the accompanying tutorial.